n1ckfg/NOLO-Driver-For-Windows/README.md

 ## Release Notes
 NOLO Driver Version 0.12 Update Notice

-1. Added a white dot to inditace touch signal on the touch panel within the visualizer.
+1. Added a white dot to indicate touch signal on the touch panel within the visualizer.